The Manual is divided into seven chapters. Click a chapter title to display that chapter's table of contents in the area below.

 No need to try to remember the categories.
 Each note tells you what kind of note it is right on the form such as can be seen in this client medication form:

-Notice in the gray bar that begins the Notes section of this form, there's a phrase at the end of the row that says "Unsigned medical record note."
-If you used the radio buttons at the bottom to change the note to a personal psychotherapy note, the phrase in the gray bar would change to "Unsigned psychotherapy note".
+Notice in the gold bar that begins the Notes section of this form, there's a phrase at the end of the row that says "Unsigned medical record note."
+If you used the radio buttons at the bottom to change the note to a personal psychotherapy note, the phrase in the gold bar would change to "Unsigned psychotherapy note".
 If you signed the note by checking the Electronic Signature checkbox, the phrase would change to "Signed medical record note" or "Signed psychotherapy note".

 Note Edits & Revisions

 Unsigned notes can always be edited in PSYBooks.
 In this case, editing means exactly what you think it would, i.e., the original note is replaced with the new one.
 Once a note has been signed, you can no longer overwrite the original note.
 However, you can always add a revision.
 Adding a revision saves both the original note and the revision.

 Whether you're editing an unsigned note or creating a revision, the mechanism for doing it is the same.
 In many cases, you can type in the textarea itself and at other times, a small popup window will open to allow you to make the edits.

 Edits will overwrite the original note in the client's Notes tab.
 Revisions are similar but both the original note plus all revisions are displayed.
 The original signed note is always shown first, then revisions are underneath.
 Revisions are indented and have a gold scroll at the left edge to help differentiate them from original notes.
 Notice that each time a note is signed - even when what's signed is a revision - it creates the situation where that note or revision can no longer be edited (overwritten) and a new revision must be created.
 For this reason, it's possible to have more than one revision attached to a single note as can be seen in the example below: